Bisphenol A: Exposure

 The largest exposure humans have had to BPA is from food packaging, particularly the epoxy lining of metal food, beverage cans and plastic bottles.

 As a result of the presence of BPA in plastics and other commonplace materials, most people are frequently exposed to trace levels of BPA.
 The primary source of human exposure is via food, as epoxy and PVC are used to line the inside of food cans to prevent corrosion of the metal by acidic foodstuffs.
-Polycarbonate drink containers are also a source of exposure, although most disposable drinks bottles are actually made of PET, which contains no BPA.
+Polycarbonate drink containers are also a source of exposure, although most disposable drink bottles are actually made of PET, which contains no BPA.
 Among the non-food sources, exposure routes include through dust, thermal paper, clothing, dental materials, and medical devices.

 Although BPA exposure is common, it does not accumulate within the body, with toxicokinetic studies showing the biological half-life of BPA in adult humans to be around two to five hours.
 During its elimination, the body first converts BPA into more water-soluble compounds via glucuronidation or sulfation, which are then removed from the body through urine.
 This allows exposure to be easily determined by urine testing, facilitating convenient biomonitoring of populations.
 Food and drink containers made from Bisphenol A-containing plastics do not contaminate the content to cause any increased cancer risk.